paritoshtripathi935/RefineYourHire/README.md

 The LLM-Based HR Process Optimization Application is open-source software licensed under the [MIT License](LICENSE).
 You are free to use, modify, and distribute the software in compliance with the terms specified in the license.

 ---

-Feel free to use this template for your README.md file and customize it according to your application's details.
-Happy coding!